xmartlabs/spoter-embeddings/README.md

 Same as with SPOTER, this model works on top of sequences of signers' skeletal data extracted from videos.
 This means that the input data has a much lower dimension compared to using videos directly, and therefore the model is quicker and lighter, while you can choose any SOTA body pose model to preprocess video.
+This makes our model lightweight and able to run in real-time (for example, it takes around 40ms to process a 4-second 25 FPS video inside a web browser using onnxruntime)

 <!-- TODO: Mention dataset availability -->